sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/themes/spacing.md

 ## How it works

-Moodle's spacing classes build on Bootstrap spacing classes which can be set for margins and paddings on different screen breakpoints.
+PowerEduc's spacing classes build on Bootstrap spacing classes which can be set for margins and paddings on different screen breakpoints.
 Using these classes is preferred over setting custom spacing on UI elements using CSS.

 ### example class pt-3